Endangered Coquerel’s Sifaka Born!

 On January 21st at the St. Louis Zoo, a Coquerel’s sifaka named Kapika was born!
 Its a very important birth for the endangered lemur species.

-Meet Kapika (Malagasy for “peanut”) a female Coquerel’s Sifaka lemur born January 21 at the St. Louis Zoo.
-She is mother Almirena’s fourth baby with father Caligula.
+Meet Kapika, a female Coquerel’s Sifaka lemur born on January 21st at the St. Louis Zoo.
+She is her mother Almirena’s fourth baby with father Caligula.

 Post-Natal Life for the Coquerel’s sifaka lemur at St. Louis Zoo